Local Towns - From Josselin to Vannes......

-A fifteen mile drive north from the gites takes you to Ploermel.
+A fifteen mile drive north from the gites takes you to Plöermel.
 This bustling Brittany market town has a good selection of shops both large and small.
-There's a big choice of cafes and restaurants there.
+There's a big choice of cafe's and restaurants as well.
 If you like seafood then go to the 'Retour de Peche' (a great seafood restaurant, about 200 metres down the hill from the main square).
-It's an odd place- part grill and part buffet but well worth a trip- see the restaurant page for more info and photos) If you like italian then try Le Malleville, they serve huge pizza's....
+It's an odd place- part grill and part buffet but well worth a try (see the restaurant page for more info and photos) If you like italian then try Le Malleville, they serve huge pizza's....

 The Boutique Acteul is well worth stopping off at.
 It's stuffed full of interesting objets d'art for the house and home and don't forget the Lake of the Duke -Lac au Duc- A huge lake with sandy beaches, water slides, boat, canoe, water ski and windsurf hire.
 Prices start at 8 euros an hour.

-The town centre is really pretty and has lots of specialist small and there's an impressive church in the centre which is worth a look.
+The town centre is really pretty and has lots of specialist small shops plus there's an impressive church in the centre which is worth a look.
 Check out the ' working time' museum where clocks are the thing.
 For those military buffs there is a workshop making lead toy soldiers which you can visit

 Twenty minutes drive south is the large town of Redon -described as the 'Brittany's City of Art'.
 The town, which was founded in AD832, is situated at the confluence of two major rivers.
 It recently won the national prize for flower displays so expect to see a hanging basket or two.
 The town has a lot of ancient historic sites to see.
 Visit the seventeenth century salt warehouses or stop by the Benedictine abbey and listen to one of the unforgettable classical concerts that they have there